Glossary of terms

 Ransomware is a type of malware that blocks or limits access to your computer or files, and demands a ransom be paid to the scammer in return for the computer or file being unlocked.

-These websites encourage users to upload intimate images of others without consent, often with information about the person in the images such as their name, address and links to personal profiles.
+Revenge porn websites encourage users to upload intimate images of others without consent, often with information about the person pictured, such as their address and links to personal profiles.
 Demands for payment may be made in exchange for removal of the images.
 This is a form of image-based abuse.

 Safety by Design

-The initiative, led in Australia by eSafety, aims to assist industry to take a proactive and consistent approach to user safety when developing online products and services.
+The initiative aims to assist industry to take a proactive and consistent approach to user safety when developing online products and services.
 It seeks to create stronger, healthier and more positive communities online by driving-up standards of user safety.